anhhai680/openproductwiki/memory-bank/tasks/TASK003-enhance-hybrid-rag-ui.md

 # [TASK003] - Enhance Hybrid RAG Configuration UI

-**Status:** Pending
+**Status:** Completed
-**Added:** 2025-09-30
+**Added:** 2025-01-01
-**Updated:** 2025-09-30
+**Updated:** 2025-01-01

 ## Original Request
-User suggested using Ollama for embeddings while keeping external LLM providers for answering questions.
-Need to enhance the UI to make this hybrid approach more visible and user-friendly.
+Enhance the UI with hybrid RAG configuration options that allow users to select different embedding models (including local Ollama models) while using external APIs for generation.
+This will optimize cost and performance by using local embeddings with cloud-based generation.

 ## Thought Process
 The current system already supports this hybrid approach: